EPiCS/soundgates/tutorials/editormanual/index.md

  - A link from a control-port to a control-port
  - A link from a control-port to a sound-port

-## Creating a composite sound component
+## Creating composite sound components
 Composite sound component are hierarchical components that contain other components.
 They have ports as interfaces and can be used as black boxes.
 There are two ways to create a composite sound component.
 You can create an empty composite sound component and fill it with components or you can create a composite sound component from an existing component structure.

-### Creating an empty composite sound component
+## Creating an empty composite sound component
 Imagine you want to have a wave generator that gets a value for frequency and generates two different waves in parallel (a sine wave and a triangle wave).
 These waves are mixed together and the resulting wave is the output.
 To get such a mixed generator you must create a composite sound component.
 The following tutorial shows the steps for this creation.